-In the five methods, SVM and CRF-balance only considers attribute factors; wTriFG further considers unlabeled data.
+In the six methods, SVM and CRF-balance only consider attribute factors; wTriFG further considers unlabeled data.
 CRF considers all factors we defined, but does not consider unlabeled data.
 Our proposed TriFG model considers all factors as well as the unlabeled data.

-Evaluation Measures We evaluate the performance of different approaches in terms of Precision (Prec.), Recall (Rec.), F1-Measure (F1), and Accuracy (Accu.).
+Evaluation measures.
+We evaluate the performance of different approaches in terms of precision (Prec.), recall (Rec.), and F1-measure (F1).